Click Here to view current information

 Source: Unit coordinator reflection, student informal feedback and Speech team consultation.

-Residential Schools were combined and conducted for two full days immediately before the start of term.
+Residential Schools were combined and conducted for two full days immediately during the vacation period.
 Two additional half days were scheduled during Term 2.

 Source: Unit coordinator reflection, student informal feedback and Speech team consultation.